 women's Prep lacrosse

 Everest Academy Lacrosse is a fast growing program and ranks amongst the top prep school programs in Canada.
 Building leadership skills and creating the foundations for an active, healthy lifestyle, Everest Lacrosse gives student-athletes the best platform to improve their individual skills and prepare for collegiate opportunities.
 Through persistent and dynamic coaching techniques, students are motivated to succeed on and off the field.
-The programs are based around the individual needs of our student-athletes, promoting excellence and integrity in a competitive environment.
+The program is based around the individual needs of our student-athletes, promoting excellence and integrity in a competitive environment.

 Our Prep Lacrosse programs provide a competitive environment for all players and include traveling to premier showcase tournaments across North America, competing against top talent.
 NCAA recruitment opportunities abound, and are aided by SAT prep assistance and hands-on guidance support from on-campus staff and coaches.
 Players will also be given an opportunity to play against, and receive exposure to CUFLA and OUA programs.
 Graduates have gone on to join top NCAA programs and have represented Team Canada on the international stage on both the Men’s and Women’s sides.

 everest class of 2019

 Bianca Chevarie is a native of Brantford, Ontario and plays attack with Syracuse University (NCAA Division I).
 She was a member of the 2021 NCAA Division I Runners-Up team with the Orange.
 At 16 years old, Bianca was named to the Senior Women’s National Program, earning a silver medal with Team Canada at the 2017 FIL Women’s World Cup in Guilford, England.
 In 2019, she returned to Team Canada U19 as a team captain, once again earning a silver medal at the World Lacrosse World Cup in Peterborough, Ontario.
 She also participated in the 2019 Fall Classic with Team Canada at the US Lacrosse Headquarters in Baltimore, Maryland.

 everest class of 2017